haathie/pgmb/README.md

 		// it'll be expired & removed.
 We'll put this here in case the conditions,
 		// or parameters change in the future, the stale subscription will be
 		// removed automatically.
-		expiryInterval: '15 minutes'
+		expiryInterval: '15 minutes',
-	},
-	// ideally add a retry handler, this will ensure that
-	// any failures in processing are retried based on your
-	// provided configuration.
 		// Each retry will include the exact same set of events
-	// that were included in the original attempt. createRetryHandler(
+		// that were included in the original attempt.
-		{
+		retryOpts: {
+			// give a unique name for this handler.
+It need only be unique
+			// within the same subscription parameters
+			name: 'log-data',
 			// will retry after 1 minute, then after 5 minutes
 			retriesS: [60, 5 * 60]
+		}
 	},
 	async({ items }, { logger }) => {
 		for(const item of items) {
 			logger.info('Received event', item.payload)
 		}
 	}
-	)
 )

 // let's publish an event